c2platform/ansible-collection-forgerock/roles/am/README.md

 # Ansible Role ForgeRock Access Management (AM)

 This Ansible role is used to setup and configure [AM](https://go.forgerock.com/Access-Management.html) usig [Amster](https://backstage.forgerock.com/docs/amster/6.5/user-guide/).

+Note: Amster is a strange tool and at this point maybe not really intended and suitable for use with Ansible.
+It is an automation tool but when an error occurs Amster will be put in *interactive* console mode!
+So your Ansible / AWX job will hang indefinitely waiting for user input.
+There is no way currently to tell Amster to run in *non-interactive* mode.
+An exception to this is when an Amster scripts tries to load another Amster script using `:load` that it cannot find.
+In this case Amster will *not* go in interactive console mode and wait for user input that will never come.
+It will instead just continue without reporting an error.
+The exit code will be 0 and you and Ansible won't know that something was wrong.

 <!-- MarkdownTOC levels="2,3,4" autolink="true" -->